Frequently Asked Questions

 Many types of professional training can be considered for college credit.
 With proper documentation, students can earn up to 40 semester hours of general electives.

 Yes!
 MVNU accepts credit by exam for some degree requirements.
 Students can take CLEP and/or DANTES exams to earn additional credits towards their Liberal Arts Audit.
 Students cannot test out of core curriculum courses.
 The maximum credits earned through exams cannot exceed 30.
 Once a student successfully passes an exam, they are required to pay transcription fees of $30 per credit hour to have the credits posted to their transcript.
 Flyers are provided for CLEP and/or DANTES exams with exams available and the categories in which the exams will fit.
-Talk to your Recruiter for more information about these opportunities.
+Talk to your Enrollment Specialist for more information about these opportunities.

 Yes.
 The Yellow Ribbon GI Education Enhancement Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows institutions, like MVNU, in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.